 Swollen glands refer to enlargement of one or more lymph nodes.
 It is the body's natural reaction to illness or infection.
-They can be found in the jaw, chest, arms, abdomen and legs.
-The most common reason to swell is an upper respiratory infection including other viruses and bacteria's such as; cold, flu, sinus infections, strep throat, mono, and skin wounds.
+They can be found in the jaw, chest, arms, abdomen, and legs.
+The most common reason to swell is an upper respiratory infection including other viruses and bacteria's such as cold, flu, sinus infections, strep throat, mono, and skin wounds.

 - Swelling of the lymph nodes

-- · Difficulty breathing or swallowing
+- Difficulty breathing or swallowing

-- · Red, tender, inflamed, warm glands
+- Red, tender, inflamed, warm glands

 - Fever

 - Mumps, until 9 days after swelling of parotid glands

 Intervention: The following are interventions if warranted that the school health staff may use after evaluation/assessment.
+This includes notifying administration, appropriate staff and/or parent/guardian if applicable.
+School health staff will suggest physician evaluation if indicated.

 - 1. Take temperature. - 2.
-Obtain history: occurrence, frequency, duration, location, severity and description. - 3.
+Obtain history: occurrence, frequency, duration, location, severity, and description. - 3.
 If student looks or acts very ill or is unable to participate in school, notify parent/guardian and send student home.